FAQ

 In most cases, landlords must provide reasonable notice before entering a rental unit, except in emergencies or specific circumstances outlined by local laws.
 This notice typically ranges from 24 to 48 hours unless it's an emergency situation.

-However, when a tenant has given there notice to vacate, the landlord has the right to show potential tenants the unit from 8 am to 8 pm on Monday to Sunday with or without notice or reasonable attempt.
-It could be a phone or notifying you by the intercom.
+However, when a tenant has given their notice to vacate, the landlord has the right to show potential tenants the unit from 8 am to 8 pm on Monday to Sunday with or without notice.
 Miramar will make every effort possible to give enough notice.

 Can my landlord increase the rent, and how much notice should they provide?